T PHIL 364

 1. Tests/Quizzes (20%); 2.
 Participation in discussions and activities (20%) 3.
 Writing of reports (20%); 4.
 Oral presentation (20%); 5.
 Final paper (20%).

 See above.
-Other details are posted on Catalyst.
+Other details are to be posted on Catalyst.